explosion/spacy-experimental/README.md

 ### Span Finder

 The SpanFinder is a new experimental component that tries to learn span boundaries by tagging potential start and end tokens.
-It's an ML approach on suggester functions to produce fewer and more precise span candidates than the ngram suggester.
+It's an ML approach on suggester functions to produce fewer and more precise span candidates.

 `SpanFinder` requires three parameters for initialization:
 - `threshold`: Threshold of the required probabilty for predicted spans.